Abulia: Damage to anterior cingulate circuit

 The anterior cingulate circuit consists of the anterior cingulate cortex, also referred to as Brodmann area 24, and its projections to the ventral striatum which includes the ventromedial caudate.
 The loop continues to connect to the ventral pallidum, which connects to the ventral anterior nucleus of the thalamus.
 This circuit is essential for the initiation of behavior, motivation and goal orientation, which are the very things missing from a patient with a disorder of diminished motivation.
 Unilateral injury or injury along any point in the circuit leads to abulia regardless of the side of the injury, but if there is bilateral damage, the patient will exhibit a more extreme case of diminished motivation, akinetic mutism.

 Acute caudate vascular lesions

-It s well documented that the caudate nucleus is involved in degenerative diseases of the central nervous system such as Huntington disease.
+It is well documented that the caudate nucleus is involved in degenerative diseases of the central nervous system such as Huntington disease.
 In a case study of 32 acute caudate stroke patients, 48% were found to be experiencing abulia.
 Most of the cases where abulia was present were when the patients had a left caudate infarct that extended into the putamen as seen through a CT or MRI scan.